spotinst/help/src/docs/spot-connect/integrations/opsgenie.md

 ### Opsgenie Alert

-You can add these actions in the Spot Connect workflow builder, as part of your workflow.
+You can add this action in the Spot Connect workflow builder, as part of your workflow.

 #### Input